NO SE CRÍAN HIJOS PARA VERLOS MORIR

 Claudia Nuñez de Ibieta

-When the sea took away her three sons She
+When the sea took away her three sons

-of winged and brimming pots.
-Suddenly she fell into
+thinking of winged and brimming pots.

-an abyss, from which she emerged old and hunched.
-She didn’t
+from which she emerged old and hunched.

-need to go inside to be dressed in black.
-She was already
+to be dressed in black.

-gathering flowers when her husband came outside with the
+when her husband came outside

-radio in his hand, helpless and trembling.
+with the radio in his hand, helpless

 She is a sheet floating above us.

-Nothing restrains the whirlwind that keeps her aloft.
+Nothing restrains the whirlwind

 From her deserted womb